How to run international payroll for employees in Hong Kong (2023)

 Navigating the complexities of international payroll can be daunting, especially when dealing with the unique legal and cultural landscape of Hong Kong.
 From understanding the Mandatory Provident Fund (MPF) system to complying with employment ordinances, a clear understanding of Hong Kong's payroll system is vital.
 This guide will walk you through the process, making it easier to manage your Hong Kong-based employees' payroll effectively and compliantly.

-Step #1: Decide whether or not to create your own entity in Hong Kong or use an Employer of Record (EOR)
+Step #1: Decide whether or not to create your own entity in Hong Kong or use an employer of record (EOR)

-As a business expanding into Hong Kong, you'll have to decide between setting up your own legal entity or using an Employer of Record (EOR).
+As a business expanding into Hong Kong, you'll have to decide between setting up your own legal entity or using an employer of record (EOR).

 When, why, and how do companies use an EOR?

-Companies often turn to an Employer of Record (EOR) when they're hiring in a new country but don't have a registered entity there.
+Companies often turn to an employer of record (EOR) when they're hiring in a new country but don't have a registered entity there.
 EORs serve as a legal entity that hires employees on your behalf, ensuring compliance with local labor laws and regulations.
 They manage payroll, taxes, and other HR responsibilities, allowing you to focus on your business.
 Companies typically choose an EOR when they want to quickly establish a presence in a new market without the hassle of setting up a legal entity.

 When, why, and how do companies create their own entity?